faketechlabsberlin/st21-beachblue/README.md

 ## Beachblue

+### About

+Beachblue helps everyone to discover their favourite beach from the comfort of their own home.
+Planning for beach days made easy, or as we say: Your next dip, right in one click!

 ### The Idea

 The idea behind Beachblue is to help everyone discover their favourite beach from the comfort of their own home.
 Planning for beach days made easy, or as we say: *Your next dip, right in one click!*